EOMMINHO/tower-server/README.md

 - DB_PW : the password of SU for DB
 - JWT_PRIVATE_KEY : the private key used for encrypting JWT

-## How to use

-Use API call to
+### Node.js

+We use Node.js.
+Download it on the [offical website](https://nodejs.org/en/).
+After then, open a terminal and follow the instructions below.

+1. npm install
+2. npm start

+## Let's start using!

+This is an REST API server, and if you configured devices correctly, the server will now work!

+To request API, you would need to install [postman](https://www.postman.com/) on your client side computer.
+The following is the general concept of request.

-1. POST the temperature and the speed.
+1. POST the temperature, stepper speed, and fiber diameter.
 The minimum and maximum of them exist.
 2. GET current status.

-The PID controlling of motor is not yet deployed and will be developed after a laser micrometer implementation.

-### REST API
+### Details (user information)

+We use REST API to update and record user information for their projects.

+#### 1. Sign-Up

+#### 2. Sign-In

+#### 3. Record project

+### Details (sensor and actuators)

 We use REST API to update current state of motor and heater.